lpatti10/forking/description.md

 - Line-in support for live mixing
 - Turntable support for live scratching
 - Multi-monitor support for many simultaneous dancing animals

++ Composite mash-ups of multiple videos
++ Split-screen, side-by-sides of mash-ups
++ Please be sure to add a disclaimer that no animals were harmed in the making of this app.
+(You may want to solicit PETA as a sponsor)